oneops/oneops.github.io/developer/typical-scenarios/deprecate-a-pack.md

 # `enabled`

-This flag defines the visibility of pack during the creation of a platform.
-If `enabled` flag is set to `false`, the pack will not be visible to a user while creating platform.
+The `enabled` flag defines the visibility of pack during the creation of a platform.
+If it is set to `false`, the pack will not be visible to a user when creating a platform.

-The pack can however still be used to create platform using API even when this flag is set to `false`.
+The pack can however still be used to create a platform with the API even when this flag is set to `false`.

-*Note: If an existing environments uses a deprecated pack, it will not be affected and continue to function.*
+*Note: If an existing environment uses a deprecated pack, it will not be affected and continue to function.*